kabiri-labs/rcpayloadgen/README.md

 Contributions are welcome!
 Please feel free to submit pull requests with:

-- New payload categories
+- New payload categories or sinks
-- Additional encoding methods
+- Additional encoding methods or constraint handlers
 - Bug fixes
 - Performance improvements
 - Documentation enhancements